Tipcat-98/redditpostsgw2tipcat/README.md

 **Tale of the Second Scion**, to give it some additional value over Mantra of Recovery and to give Troubadour something it lacks in its kit, a condition cleanse would be very nice. <br>

 **Tale of the Tortured Mastermind** was rather heavily nerfed, maybe justifiably so, as before it dealt around 75k damage per cast, mostly by its synergy with Syncopate.  <br>
-But I wonder if keeping the old design but nerfing the base damage of the skill itself some and reducing the pulses by 1 would be a healthier choice, considering our other utilities do not deal too much damage. <br>
+But I wonder if keeping the old design but nerfing the base damage of the skill itself somewhat and reducing the pulses by 1 would be a healthier choice, considering our other utilities do not deal too much damage. <br>
 This skill also doesn't give the player much feedback as in, it just seems to disappear after casting it. <br>
 To remedy this, it could be given a lingering AoE for the duration it is active with a nasty aura (they ought to be in a sour mood after getting hit with vicious mockery).